Reddit marketing: the complete guide [2026]

 The long-term play:

 This is a 12-24 month strategy.
-The brands building Reddit presence now will dominate AI recommendations later.
-Read our GEO guide.
+The brands building Reddit presence now will be the names AI assistants surface when buyers ask for recommendations later.
+Read our guide on showing up in AI-assistant answers .

 Next Steps